 The COVID-19 pandemic has forced businesses across all industries to adapt fast, and move their offerings online.
 In the fitness industry, this meant a huge increase in virtual coaching and online classes to help members maintain accountability and allow people to continue working out through lockdowns.

-At Xtend Barre, we’ve adapted to offer an online experience to our clients with our Xtend @ Home program, where we live stream over 40 classes a week.
+At XTEND, we’ve adapted to offer an online experience to our clients with our Xtend @ Home program, where we live stream over 40 classes a week.

 Interestingly, as restrictions ease, Australians are still sticking to their virtual workouts.
 71% still prefer in person workouts, but 60% claim they plan to integrate online classes into their routine for the sake of convenience.
 The Australian Institute of Fitness predicts that in 2022 fitness establishments will begin rolling out more and more hybrid offerings, mixing in-person, virtual, and pre-recorded content to offer flexibility and cover the new needs of the market.

-With the predictions in for 2022, it’s Xtend Barre’s time to shine.
+With the predictions in for 2022, it’s XTEND’s time to shine.
 We’re constantly reacting to changes in the market to make sure our offering continues to be relevant, leading-edge, and is always resonating with our members.

 Mind-body fitness is taking off, and we’re on a mission to bring mindful exercise to suburbs across Australia.
-It’s our ambition to extend our network to include 100 Xtend Barre studios across Australia by 2025 – and we’re well on our way to making it happen.
+It’s our ambition to extend our network across Australia in the coming years – and we’re well on our way to making it happen.

 Want to join an emerging fitness franchise raising the bar?